Surfing and Surfboard Cover

 If I require repatriation where will they send me?

 If it’s agreed that repatriation is necessary, there’s cover for reasonable, additional travel expenses to get you home (your return flight ticket might be used to reduce the insurer’s cost) and other reasonable and necessary additional expenses such as for a medical escort or a friend/relative to travel home with you (or accompany your child if you’re not able to).
-If you die overseas, then the repatriation cover includes either transportation of your remains or ashes home or your overseas funeral, burial or cremation (not both).
+If you die overseas, then the repatriation cover includes either transportation of your remains or ashes home or your overseas funeral, burial or cremation (usually not both).

 If I get sick or injured and I cannot go on my surf trip or need to come home?

 Again, this depends on the travel insurance policy you take and whether it includes cover for Cancellation or Trip Interruption.
-If you have pre-booked a surfing lesson, flights or accommodation, and you get sick or injured before you leave home and cannot go on your trip, then you may be able to claim for the non-refundable parts of trip that you have to cancel.
+If you have pre-booked a surfing lesson, flights and accommodation, and you get sick or injured before you leave home and cannot go on your trip, then you may be able to claim for the non-refundable parts of trip that you have to cancel.
 If your illness or injury interrupts your trip, then you may also be covered for the unused part of your prepaid expenses, less any refunds you receive.
 Cancellation/Trip Interruption cover doesn’t reimburse you for “loss of enjoyment” or if you change your mind, and may also exclude other scenarios, so read your policy wording carefully.

 What to do if I am seeking medical attention?